AccelerationNet/wp-db-table-editor/README.txt

       should hopefully make upgrading easier (updated example).
       This also allows the callback to set the "id" of the argument array (should be passed by ref) in case of insert.
-    * ajax_data: option makes the grid pull data using ajax instead of inlining it.
+    * async_data: option makes the grid pull data using ajax instead of inlining it.
 This might make the page appear more responsive if the query takes forever.
 You are probably better off improving your query.